-Motor driven systems are in everything from processes, to commercial heating, ventilating, cooling, and refrigeration.
-With business productivity so dependent on them, it’s important that they’re protected.
+Motor-driven systems are everywhere from processes to commercial heating, ventilating, cooling, and refrigeration.
+With business productivity so dependent on them, they must be correctly protected.

-OEM machine builders and electrical contractors need to ensure that there is a circuit breaker used on all motor driven systems.
-According to Schneider Electric’s Henrique Matheus, selecting the proper type of motor circuit breaker ensures protection of the motor.
+OEM machine builders and electrical contractors need to ensure that there is a circuit breaker used on all motor-driven systems.
+According to Schneider Electric’s Henrique Matheus, selecting the proper type of motor circuit breaker will ensure the protection of the motor.

 The primary reasons for using a dedicated motor circuit breaker as opposed to a distribution circuit breaker are:

 When a motor starts, it draws current up to 10 times its rated value.
 This can last up to 30 seconds until it reaches its steady speed.
 Distribution circuit breakers have a magnetic trip threshold set at eight times the rated current, or less.
 When current exceeds this threshold, the breaker identifies it as a short-circuit event and trips unnecessarily.

 In contrast, Schneider Electric’s dedicated GV Series motor circuit breakers have their short-circuit trip threshold set around thirteen times the rated current.
 This avoids the risk of nuisance tripping in motor-driven systems during motor start-up and still protects the motor.

 Risk of nuisance tripping due to a transient overload

 The electrical tripping characteristic designed into distribution circuit breakers is for protecting cables.
 Their overload tripping times are set according to the overcurrent withstand of cables, which is usually shorter than that of motors.
 So, distribution breakers are likely to trip before the situation becomes dangerous for a motor.
 Keep in mind that motor protection relays, and dedicated motor electronic trip units, offer options to configure even slower overload protection for classes 10A, 10, 20 and 30.